-To summarize, the findings of prior research in the field of requirements on the supply of relevant (in the shareholders' perspective) information about the effects of macroeconomic fluctuations (in exchange rates, interest rates and inflation rates, as well as of political risks) on corporate performance and competitiveness, lack attention to the interdependence between the macroeconomic variables and require further elaboration.
+To summarize, the findings of prior research in the field of requirements on the supply of information as regards the effects of macroeconomic fluctuations (in exchange rates, interest rates and inflation rates, as well as of political risks) on corporate performance and competitiveness, lack consensus and require further elaboration.

-4. IAS 1: implications for the supply of relevant information
+4. IAS 1: Implications for optimal transparency

 International regulatory bodies and institutions encourage the disclosure of decision-relevant information.
 Here, IAS 1, Presentation of Financial Statements, is the main standard of interest.
 It has been revised several times in the last 20 years so as to achieve greater transparency.
-Significant changes of interest to this study took place on 1 July 1998 (ISAC, 1998), 1 January 2005 (IASB, 2005a) and 1 January 2009 (IASB, 2009a).
-Our study will cover three periods: 2000-2003, 2003-2006 and 2006-2009.
-The first period is assumed to catch the voluntary improvements coming out of the IAS 1, the second period to catch the effect of the announcement that IFRS 2005 was on the table, and, finally, the third period is assumed to show the effects on the voluntary supply of relevant information on the macroeconomic effects on corporate performance as a result of the actual implementation of IFRS 2005.

-After 20 years of "silence" concerning IAS 1, which was first introduced as IAS 5 in 1977, the changes initiated in 1997, which came into effect on 1 July 1998, represented a step in the right direction towards increased transparency about the macroeconomic impact on corporate profits.
+Significant changes of interest to this study took place on 1 July 1998, 1 January 2005 and 1 January 2009.
+After 20 years of "silence" concerning IAS 1, which was first introduced as IAS 5 in 1977, the changes initiated in 1997, which came into effect on 1 July 1998, represented a step in the right direction towards increased macroeconomic transparency.
 The substance of the 1997 revision is relevant to observations between 2000 and 2003.
 Below, the content of Paragraph 8 IAS 1 (1998) is given as a basis for its inclusion in the analysis: